THE DARK -

 just like in her Mother's dream.
 David, the local handyman helping James rebuild, tells them that the marker is about a group of people who, 50 years before, made their own religion and eventually killed themselves.

-Some sheep go nuts but its nothing to lose sleep over.
+Some sheep go unaccountably nuts but its nothing to lose sleep over.
 Flashbacks and memories reveal that Adéle & Sarah have some serious rebellious, teen-angst separation anxiety going on.
 As Sarah warms to being back with her father, Mom does as well, but she is also bothered by how well her daughter gets on with her father.
-It's nothing perverted - its not that kind of movie.
-But Adéle finds herself growing jealous of the relationship between Sarah and James and tries unsuccessfully to inject herself into it.
+It's nothing perverted - it's not that kind of movie - but Adéle finds herself growing jealous of the relationship between Sarah and James and tries unsuccessfully to inject herself into it.
 Which is something that shuts Sarah right down.

 At the base of the cliffs, on the rocks that jut out to sea, Sarah goes exploring and sees something shiny in the water.
 She reaches in and pulls out a key on a chain.
 Something else in the water appears to notice.